-The gameplay itself is fairly simple: There are two lines stacked on top of each other on the bottom of the screen and button icons will move across these lines that need to be pressed at the right time.
-This does become more difficult than it appears at first with both lines coming into play (alternating or dual presses) and the game also has no qualms about using all of the buttons available.
+The gameplay itself is fairly simple: There are two lines stacked on top of each other at the bottom of the screen, and button icons will move across these lines that need to be pressed at the right time.
+This does become more difficult than it appears at first, with both lines coming into play (alternating or dual presses), and the game also has no qualms about using all of the buttons available.
 While it does go fairly easy on you in easy mode, anything higher will really test your abilities.
 There is also a special ability that can be activated when it is charged up and will add loads to your score as long as you can keep a combo going; this effect is immediately lost when you make a mistake.

-During the rhythm sections you will see the girls working on their dishes in the background and at various intervals the game will stop to let Hanzo taste your appetizers.
-Whomever loses this mini-battle will have their clothes ripped up just like what happens in the other Senran Kagura games and will lose points on the tug-of-war style meter on the top of the screen.
-Whoever has the least amount of that meter will lose the match and all of their clothing will disappear.
-They are then goofily covered up by comped portraits of their own faces and the story continues onward.
+During the rhythm sections, you will see the girls working on their dishes in the background, and at various intervals, the game will stop to let Hanzo taste your appetizers.
+Whoever loses this mini-battle will have their clothes ripped up, just like what happens in the other Senran Kagura games, and will lose points on the tug-of-war style meter on the top of the screen.
+Whoever has the least amount of that meter will lose the match, and all of their clothing will disappear.
+They are then goofily covered up by comped portraits of their own faces, and the story continues onward.

-If you’re the winner in the game, you will get a purely fanservice scene where your opponent is covered in whipped cream and lying in a sundae.
-You can pan around and look at her but that’s about it; certainly designed just to get your jollies but it was an amusing feature.
-It is also entirely skippable so those who aren’t into it can jump right past it.
+If you're the winner in the game, you will get a pure fanservice scene where your opponent is covered in whipped cream and lying in a sundae.
+You can pan around and look at her, but that's about it; certainly designed just to get your jollies, but it was an amusing feature.
+It is also entirely skippable, so those who aren't into it can jump right past it.

 Another feature of the game is the ability to change hairstyles and clothing, much like the main games in the series.
-All of these items are unlocked as you play through the game as each character and can be changed between matches.
-There are all sorts of items available here, such as the other characters’ outfits, items like fox ears and even lingerie.
-This feature added a lot of replay value to the game and it certainly added to the overall enjoyment.
+All of these items are unlocked as you play through the game, as each character can be changed between matches.
+There are all sorts of items available here, such as the other characters' outfits, items like fox ears, and even lingerie.
+This feature added a lot of replay value to the game, and it certainly added to the overall enjoyment.

-The music in Bon Appetit! ranges from Traditional Japanese music with a twist all the way to peppy Jpop songs and are pleasing to listen to.
-However, the music wasn’t nearly as good as games like Project Diva F or Theatrhythm and this definitely hurts its replayability and its reach to an audience outside of Senran Kagura fans.
+The music in Bon Appetit! ranges from Traditional Japanese music with a twist all the way to peppy Jpop songs that are pleasing to listen to.
+However, the music wasn't nearly as good as games like Project Diva F or Theatrhythm, and this definitely hurts its replayability and its reach to an audience outside of Senran Kagura fans.

-Finally Senran Kagura: Bon Appetit! has an expansion called Gessen x Hebijo that adds a whole new rosters of characters, all new songs and new items as well.
-The addition of this expansion makes the game feel a lot bigger and more complete so it is worth a purchase if you’re into the base game.
+Finally, Senran Kagura Bon Appetit! has an expansion called Gessen x Hebijo that adds a whole new roster of characters, all new songs, and new items as well.
+The addition of this expansion makes the game feel a lot bigger and more complete, so it is worth a purchase if you're into the base game.